The Citadel Bulldogs baseball

 The Citadel Bulldogs baseball team represents The Citadel in college baseball.
 They are classified as NCAA Division I and play in the Southern Conference.
-The Bulldogs are led by Russell Triplett, who will begin his first season in 2025.
+The Bulldogs are led by Russell Triplett, who coached his first season in 2025.
 They made their one appearance in the College World Series in 1990.
-They are the first and through 2022 only military school to appear in the College World Series.
-The Citadel has claimed eight Southern Conference baseball tournament titles and produced seven major league players.
+They are the first and, through 2025, only military school to appear in the College World Series.
+The Citadel has won nine Southern Conference baseball tournament titles and produced 11 major league players.